 - Eggs (faux or real)

-Finally, top with wreath followed by an egg.
+Finally, top with rosemary wreath followed by an egg.
 Easy peasy!

-I think they tie in nicely with the bird ribbon I added to my table.
+I think they tie in nicely with the bird printed ribbon I added to my table.
 It’s similar to the bee print I used on my Nature Inspired Easter Table that I decorated with wheatgrass peat pots and tulips.

-DIY Spring Wreath Inspiration
+DIY Spring Wreath Ideas